garrettguycharles/learn-xgboost/README.md

      Uncomment the differentNames else clause in CreateFeatureVectors2.java

 *Question 5:* What will happen with the differentNames clause uncommented?
+* **If none of the names was the same, then instead of 0, the name feature will be negative.
+This will distinguish a complete name mismatch from the case where the name is not to be used.**

      Create the new vectors and train the model.

 *Question 6:* Was the accuracy improved?
 How much?
 How is this implementation flawed?
+* **The new accuracy is 84.5%, which is 2.5% higher than before.**
+* The implementation is flawed in that it is still comparing the names exactly, and name variations are not accounted for.
+What about `John` vs. `Jonathan`?
+* Another flaw is that each name part is compared to each other name part, and whenever they don't match, the `differentNames` variable is decremented.
+This means that if both sides of the comparison have 3 name parts, and neither of them match, the `differentNames` variable will show that `9` names are different between the two.

 Next consider the dates in the input data.
 Close inspection will show that often birth dates are estimates, based on age declared at the time the record is made.
 So we need to come up with a way to represent year alignment that is close - and let the machine learn which cases it should pay attention to that.
 We have already called out the date fields in CreateFeatureVectors2.java (DATE_FIELDS = {10, 24, 38, 66}).